Biology BSc (Hons)

-As a graduate with a good degree from the School of Biological Sciences, a variety of careers will be open to you.
+As a graduate with a good degree from the School of Natural Sciences, a variety of careers will be open to you.
 There are careers for which a Biological Sciences degree is essential, and careers for which Biological Sciences provides a useful base.

 In addition, there are careers open to graduates and postgraduates from any discipline.
 These include, for example, careers in management training, accountancy, teaching, nursing, social work, the police and the armed forces.
 However, employers are usually looking for general or transferable skills, and a Biological Sciences degree arguably provides a unique combination of these.

 Find out more on the School's 'Careers for our graduates' pages.